koush/AnyKernel/README.md

 __supported.versions=__ will match against ro.build.version.release from the current ROM's build.prop.
 It can be set to a list or range.
 As a list of one or more entries, e.g. `7.1.2` or `8.1.0, 9` it will look for exact matches, as a range, e.g. `7.1.2 - 9` it will check to make sure the current version falls within those limits.
 Whitespace optional, and supplied version values should be in the same number format they are in the build.prop value for that Android version.

-__supported.patchlevels=__ will match against ro.build.version.security_patch from the current ROM's build.prop.
-It can be set as a closed or open-ended range of dates in the format YYYY-MM, whitespace optional, e.g. `2019-04 - 2019-06`, `2019-04 -` or `- 2019-06` where the last two examples show setting a minimum and maximum, respectively.
+__supported.patchlevels=__ and __supported.vendorpatchlevels=__ will match against ro.build.version.security_patch and ro.vendor.build.security_patch, respectively, from the current system/vendor build.prop.
+They can be set as a closed or open-ended range of dates in the format YYYY-MM, whitespace optional, e.g. `2019-04 - 2019-06`, `2019-04 -` or `- 2019-06` where the last two examples show setting a minimum or maximum.

 `block=auto` instead of a direct block filepath enables detection of the device boot partition for use with broad, device non-specific zips.
 Also accepts any partition filename (from by-name), e.g. `boot`, `recovery` or `vendor_boot`.